Which of the following does not describe the anatomical position? | Channels for Pearson+

 1

-Understand the definition of the anatomical position: It is a standard position of the body used as a reference in anatomy.
-In this position, the body is standing upright, facing forward, with feet together and parallel, arms at the sides, and palms facing forward.
+Understand the definition of the anatomical position: It is a standard position in which the body is standing upright, facing forward, with feet together and arms at the sides, and palms facing forward.

-Analyze each option provided in the problem to determine if it aligns with the anatomical position.
+Review each statement provided in the problem to determine if it aligns with the anatomical position.

-Option 1: 'The arms are raised above the head' - In the anatomical position, the arms should be at the sides, not raised above the head.
+Evaluate the statement 'The body is standing upright.'
+This is consistent with the anatomical position.

-Option 2: 'The body is standing upright' - This is consistent with the anatomical position, as the body should be upright.
+Evaluate the statement 'The feet are together and facing forward.'
+This is also consistent with the anatomical position.

-Option 3: 'The feet are together and facing forward' and Option 4: 'The palms are facing forward' - Both of these are consistent with the anatomical position, as the feet should be together and facing forward, and the palms should be facing forward.
+Evaluate the statement 'The arms are at the sides with palms facing forward.'
+This is consistent with the anatomical position.
+The statement 'The head is turned to the side' does not align with the anatomical position, as the head should be facing forward.

 Watch next